CreatorWorkflowsNow/creatorworkflowsnow.github.io/labs/complaint/exercise_5-build/15-apply_for_cd.md

 9. Once complete, save the reqest record.
 Since we are operating in a lab environment and this is NOT a governance workshop, we've reconfigured Devon to have the access she needs without requiring a complete pipeline configuration.
 We can now move on to impersonating  Devon again and build our Complaints Investigation app.
-Click on Andy's profile picture and the top right and click **Impersonate User**.
+Click on Andy's profile picture in the top right and click **Impersonate User**.
 Choose Devon Samrah from the list.
 ![](../images/2023-09-11-11-48-19.png)
 ![](../images/2023-09-11-11-48-36.png)
 Click **Impersonate User** to complete the switch to Devon's persona.